• Privacy and Disclosure Policy

 For many years I took for granted that the resurrection of Jesus was an actual historical event.
 It never occurred to me that we would have good historical evidence to corroborate the Bible’s detailing of events.
 I just believed by faith without considering the actual implications of a bodily resurrection.

 But over the last few years, I have desired to better understand what I say I believe.
-For someone who struggles with questions, being told to “just have faith” is not helpful.
+For those who struggle with questions, being told to “just have faith” is not helpful.
 They need to understand what they are putting their faith in.
 And we should be able to tell them, especially during a holiday that celebrates a miraculous event that defies the natural laws of the universe.

 Because without the resurrection of Christ, our faith means nothing.